Panchopchar Puja

 • Offer sattvic food like fruits, milk, or sweets.

-• A gesture of surrender — returning to Her what always belonged to Her.
+• A gesture of surrender — returning to them what always belonged to them.

 Benefits of Panchopchar Puja to Shakti